ADITYATIWARI342005/Adobe-India-Hackathon25-Round1_Submission-Brahmos/Challenge_1b/Challenge_1b/README.md

 This directory contains the processed results for Adobe Hackathon Round 1B Challenge collections.

+## the challenge1b_output.json has been left unpopulated initially and the output will be generated when docker is run

 ## 🎯 Processing Results

 ### Collection 1: Travel Planning